Ernest William Moir: Engineering projects

 Moir was the assistant to James Henry Greathead (1844–96) on the building of the London (City) & Southwark Subway, later the City & South London Railway (and now part of the Northern line) in the late 1880s.
 He was also involved in the construction of the southern cantilevers of the Forth Bridge.

 After British consulting engineering expertise was required at the Hudson River Tunnel in New York City, Sir Benjamin Baker provided a report which facilitated $1.5 million of British investment, and in 1889 construction resumed with a contract let to British contractor S. Pearson & Son; Moir was originally resident engineer working for Sir William Arrol and designed an 80-ton steel tunnelling shield for each tunnel at Baker's directions.
-Moir became contractor’s agent (for S. Pearson & Son) in January 1890, working there until British engineering efforts were suspended in 1891.
+Moir became contractor's agent (for S. Pearson & Son) in January 1890, working there until British engineering efforts were suspended in 1891.
 While in New York from May 1890 Moir invented an airlock chamber for treating decompression sickness when he noticed that about 25% of the workforce digging the Hudson River Tunnel were dying and was surprised to note that "nobody has seemed to care anything about it."
 He realised that the solution was recompression and his airlock was quickly applied throughout the industry.
 While Moir's treatment was effective it was too fast by modern standards but he began the process which would lead to the effective treatment of decompression sickness.

 Upon his return to the UK from New York, Moir worked on other S. Pearson & Son projects including the Blackwall Tunnel (1892–1897), for which he designed the steel tunnelling shield and other plant, being praised by David Hay for his "originality, zeal, determination and genius" in carrying out the work.
-Later projects included expansion of the Surrey Commercial Docks and Seaham harbour, the Admiralty harbour at Dover (officially opened in 1909), and Valparaiso harbour in Chile.
+Later projects included expansion of the Surrey Commercial Docks and Seaham harbour, the Admiralty harbour at Dover (officially opened in 1909), and Valparaíso harbour in Chile.

 He gained the rank of captain in the Royal Engineers (Volunteers) and was put on the Unattached List in 1908.
 Among his patents was one for a diving bell in 1921.